 Forgetting to set aside money for working capital

 Some buyers raise funds for acquisition without setting aside money to cover operational concerns and emerging needs.
-When this occurs, buyers create a scenario that may require them to take on more debt or put off improvements that are necessary for the success of their business.
+Often, these buyers must take on more debt or put off improvements the business needs to succeed.

-Avoid this mistake by establishing a contingency fund that equals approximately 10 percent of the purchase price of your business, as well as a working capital account that can cover at least three months of expenses.
+Here are two ways to avoid this mistake.
+First, set up a contingency fund that equals approximately 10 percent of the purchase price of your business.
+And second, create a working capital account that can cover at least three months of expenses.

 Interested in ideas for raising capital?
 This guide will help you explore your options:

 Many of these mistakes can be avoided by connecting with legal and accounting experts who are familiar with the small business acquisition process.
-If you’re ready to build your team, click the buttons below to get started:
+If you’re ready to build your team, we can help you get started.